SysHadMean/PassDecoder/README.md

 # PassDecoder

-PassDecoder is a simple pythos script used to decode raw information from a COVID-19 QR-Code
+PassDecoder is a simple python 3 script used to decode raw information from a COVID-19 QR-Code

 ## Installation